Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): A three-pronged approach to LRU

-Our experiments use dual-socket servers with Intel Xeon Platinum 8360Y 36-core processors (Ubuntu 20) at 2.4GHz, running on CloudLab platform~\cite{Cloudlab}.
-To avoid Non-Uniform Memory Access (NUMA) impacts, our evaluations only use a single socket with hyperthreading enabled.
+{\bf Experimental setup:} Our experiments use dual-socket servers with Intel Xeon Platinum 8360Y 36-core processors (Ubuntu 20) at 2.4GHz, running on CloudLab platform~\cite{Cloudlab}.
+To avoid NUMA impacts, our evaluations only use a single socket with hyperthreading enabled.
 To provide consistent results, we disable turbo-boosting and fix the per-core frequency at 3.1 GHz.

 Our Intel Xeon Platinum CPU allows for 72 cores to run concurrently.
 This limits the number of requests that can be in the system at once to 72.
 Each request accesses a 4KB block of data, the common size in database block caches.
 We emulate three different disk speeds: $500 \mu s$, $100 \mu s$, and $5 \mu s$.

-In our experiments, we consider $p_{hit}$ in the range of $[0.4, 1]$, with a step size of $0.05$ in most cases, but a step size of $0.02$ for higher $p_{hit}$ values.
-Each experiment is run 20 times, and we determine 95\% confidence intervals in each case.
+We consider $p_{hit}$ in the range of $[0.4, 1]$, with a step size of $0.05$ in most cases, but a step size of $0.02$ for higher $p_{hit}$ values.
+Each experiment is run 20 times.